shabad22/Kisan-Times/README.md

 # Kisan-Times

-Kisan-Times a social blogging platform where users can share their thoughts, knowledge and facts regarding new farming acts.
+Kisan-Times a social web platform where users can share their thoughts, knowledge and facts related to today's situation due to new agricultural acts.